amazon-braket/amazon-braket-sdk-python/README.md

 ### Feedback and Feature Requests

-If you have feedback or features that you'd like to see on Amazon Braket, we would love to hear from you!
+If you have feedback or features that you would like to see on Amazon Braket, we would love to hear from you!
 [Github issues](https://github.com/aws/amazon-braket-sdk-python/issues/) is our preferred mechanism for collecting feedback and feature requests, allowing other users to engage in the conversation, and +1 issues to help drive priority.